YinJC/uk-tex-faq/FAQ-TeXfuture.md

----
-layout: page
-title: What is the future of TeX?
+# What is the future of TeX?
----

 Knuth has declared that he will do no further development of TeX;
 he will continue to fix any bugs that are reported to him (though